rharriso/bower-rails/README.md

 * `rake bower:update` to update js components
 * `rake bower:update:prune` to update components and uninstall extraneous packages
 * `rake bower:list` to list all packages

+##Bower Configuration

+If you provide a `.bowerrc` in the rails project root, bower-rails will use it for bower configuration.
+Some .bowerrc options are not supported: `directory`, `cwd`, and `interactive`.
+Bower-rails will ignore the `directory` property and instead will use the automatically generated asset path.